Updated: Apr 11

 To alleviate this tension, lie on your side on top of a soft ball or even a rolled-up towel or blanket.
 Then gently guide your tissue, skin, fascia and organs over the ball while breathing diaphragmatically.
 Do this on your left side, then on your right.
 Do this for a minimum of two minutes or as long as you would like.

 This is a great way to improve vagal tone, decrease your stress response and improve your mindfulness awareness over time.
+This is why I always conclude my yoga lessons in Stafford with a guided meditation session.

 Think of the gut-brain connection as a highway that can be better paved by probiotics.
 Two primary strains of bacteria that can be found in fermented vegetables, sometimes known as psychobiotics, have been shown to improve mood, behaviour, depression and anxiety.
 They are lactobacillus rhamnosus and bifidobacterium longum.
 Both can also impact on GABA (gamma-aminobutryic acid), essentially inhibiting fear and anxiety.

 Regular massages or self-massages can enhance positive vagal activity.
 The same applies to foot reflexology.
 Increased heart rate variability and therefore increased parasympathetic activity is likely due to stimulation of the mechanoreceptors that help to downregulate the nervous system.
+I’m a certified massage therapist and will be happy to help you destress through a variety of massage techniques.

 Movement is such a powerful way to improve your vagal tone, become more connected and enhance happiness.
 The vagus nerve is the main pathway for conveying information about the internal condition of the body to the brain.
 Movement stimulates the myofascial structures, which are rich in interoceptors, our sensory receptors that are able to stimulate the areas of the brain that control the emotional state.
-Adding exercise and movement you enjoy into your daily life can make a major difference by improving your interoceptive awareness – simply put, your body’s internal awareness of self.10,11
+Adding exercise and movement you enjoy into your daily life can make a major difference by improving your interoceptive awareness – simply put, your body’s internal awareness of self.

 9. SOCIALISING AND LAUGHING

 It might seem obvious that connecting with your fellow humans in enjoyable ways is a mood booster.
 But few realise this is partially because doing so enhances vagal activity.12 Laughing can bring you to a state of social engagement and it is a great way to co-regulate with others.
 Make sure that, despite current circumstances, you socialise, laugh and enjoy life as much as possible.
+That’s why I always say that in my yoga classes, smiling is mandatory!

 10. THE BASIC EXERCISE